Best Time to Visit Japan from Malaysia: What to do, weather, visas, and more

 If you're planning a multi-city tour of Japan, you'll also need to think about getting from place to place once you arrive.
 Japan is a very large country but has excellent infrastructure, which means that getting around isn't usually too tricky.
 You can fly from place to place, or take the train or the well known Shinkansen - the bullet train.

 Travel times within Japan and between popular destinations can be pretty manageable, too.
-To give a few common examples, you can get from Osaka to Kyoto on a fast train in under 30 minutes.
-The shinkansen from Tokyo to Osaka takes only two and a half hours - which makes it faster than flying.
+To give a few common examples, you can get from Osaka to Kyoto on a fast train in under 15 minutes.
+The shinkansen from Tokyo to Osaka takes less than two and a half hours - which makes it faster than flying.
 And if your trip takes in Tokyo and Okinawa, you can fly between the two destinations in about two and a half to three hours, depending on the route selected.
 All in all this gives loads of opportunities to visit more than one place in Japan to make the most of your trip there.

 If you're not sure where you'd like to visit in Japan, the Japanese tourist authorities have some excellent suggested Japan itineraries, which you can review based on the type of break you want or how long you have to play with6.